robotecht/Fusion360-Scripts/README.md

 This guide explains how to run a Python script in Autodesk Fusion 360 using the built-in script editor.

+## Repo Summary
+1. **LogarthmicSpiral** - Generates a 2D logarithmic spiral in Fusion 360 using the polar equation

 ## Prerequisites

 - Autodesk Fusion 360 installed